 Living abroad isn’t right for everyone.
-Just like if I was an account, I’d screw up your taxes and if my husband was an explorer, he’d give up the moment he lost wifi.
+Just like if I was an accountant, I’d screw up your taxes and if my husband was an explorer, he’d give up the moment he lost wifi.

 Sure, I could study really hard and do my best to stay focused on the numbers and he could get a roaming plan that might reach a little farther than most but we wouldn’t really be living to our full potential.
 We wouldn’t be as happy and I know neither of us would be performing our best because we wouldn’t be motivated.